Top-Secret-Avengers/.github/profile/README.md

 ## Projects

 - **Flag Relay**
-  The Flag Relay project is a resource meant to easily host beginner friendly CTFs to learn more about cybersecurity
+  The Flag Relay project is a resource meant to easily host an answer submitting app.
+You can set it up with one of our CTFs or your own!

 - **Cybersecurity Resources**
   Curated resources such all designed to deepen your knowledge of cybersecurity.

+- **Bobby's Vault**
+  Collection of CTF challenges for beginners or experts.

 ## Join Us!
 We're always looking for contributors and learners!
 If you're passionate about cybersecurity and hacking and want to learn more join us on [Discord](https://discord.gg/Ptj6Q2YwXB).